swimos/swim-runtime-js/swim-core/swim-uri/README.md

 The `UriScheme.isDefined` instance method returns `false` if the `UriScheme` instance represents an undefined URI scheme component.
 The `UriScheme.name` instance method returns the underlying scheme name, or the empty string if the scheme is not defined.
-The `UriScheme.toAny` method returns the underlying scheme name, or `undefined` if the scheme is not defined.
+The `UriScheme.toLike` method returns the underlying scheme name, or `undefined` if the scheme is not defined.

 ```typescript